jeffboody/libai/readme-nn.md

 selected when designing the neural network.

-To explain how regularization works in the absense of normalization, lets consider how the L2 regularization term affects the following example.
+To explain how regularization works in the absense of normalization, let's consider how the L2 regularization term affects the following example.

 	X  = [1,1,1,1]